 Fleas are the scourge of animal lovers around the world.
 Fleas live off of the blood of their host animal, causing unbearable and persistent itching.
 Animals that suffer allergic reactions to the bites need medical intervention.
 The fleas can bring about even more serious health conditions since serious flea infestations can make the host animal anemic or infect them with parasitic worms.
-But fleas do not cause a health danger to just animals alone; fleas can present illnesses in people as well.
+Are flea hazards to health?
+Fleas do not cause a health danger to just animals alone; fleas can present illnesses in people as well.

 Cat fleas are able to cause also other health ailments in humans.
 Flea bites can cause a person to develop a rash called fleabite dermatitis.
 This often occurs when the person has an allergic reaction to the saliva in the flea bites.
 Fleas may also carry tapeworms that can be possibly ingested by humans.
 Both illnesses are treatable but can cause discomfort to the person unfortunate enough to be afflicted.